talorlik/ldap-2fa-on-k8s/WARP.md

   - `cert-manager/` - Optional cert-manager for self-signed TLS certificates
   - `network-policies/` - Kubernetes NetworkPolicies for secure communication with cross-namespace access
+  - `openldap/` - **NEW**: OpenLDAP Stack HA deployment with multi-master replication, Kubernetes secrets, phpLDAPadmin, ltb-passwd, Ingress, and Route53 DNS records
-  - `postgresql/` - PostgreSQL database for user registration and profile data
+  - `postgresql/` - PostgreSQL database with Kubernetes secrets for user data
-  - `redis/` - Redis cache for SMS OTP code storage with TTL
+  - `redis/` - Redis cache with Kubernetes secrets for SMS OTP storage with TTL
+  - `route53/` - Route53 hosted zone creation (exists but commented out, uses data sources)
   - `ses/` - AWS SES for email verification and admin notifications
   - `sns/` - SNS resources for SMS-based 2FA with IRSA
 - Each module has its own README.md with detailed documentation
 - Route53 and ACM certificate resources use data sources to reference existing resources
+- All password-based services (OpenLDAP, PostgreSQL, Redis) now use Kubernetes secrets instead of plain-text values in Helm charts

 ## GitHub Actions Workflows